 - Share Phrase: ¡Vamos a morir vivos! ("we're gonna die alive!")
 Since Commisionner Mafrune says it for the first time in Pafman Redevuelve, a different variation of the phrase appears in each book (Professor Fuyu says it with his characteristic pronunciation in La Noche de los Vivos Murientes, Pafman says it in singular rather than in plural in Pafman in USA, etc.).
 This is often lampshaded, to the point that in Agente Cero Cero Patatero, the Black Masked refuses to say it (he was supposed to say "they're going to die alive"), and the narrator cow threatens with unmasking him and finally showing his face.
 After he says it, he walks away thinking "mental note: kill the narrator cow.

 - Too Dumb to Live: Almost everybody in the series, but specially Pafman.

 - They Killed Kenny Again: Pillina and Lupo, two minions who die in almost every strip they appear.

-- Slapstick Knows no Gender: Even though Tina is usually free from slapstick, she gets this trope in Pafman In USA in spades (she even Lampshades it in the comic telling that she is not used to "these kind of things" like Pafman and Pafcat after getting blown up in an explosion with them).
-Other females in the series suffer this trope as well, like the Angelina Jolie expy who appears in "Agente Cero Patatero"
+- Slapstick: The series is rife with slapstick comedy.
+Even though Tina is usually free from slapstick, she gets this trope in Pafman In USA in spades (she even Lampshades it in the comic telling that she is not used to "these kind of things" like Pafman and Pafcat after getting blown up in an explosion with them).

-- Where The Hell Is Springfield??: The adventures of Pafman takes place in Logroño, a megacity only similar to its real life counterpant in the name, that has a jungle, a beach, a Statue of Liberty and wathever thing you could name.
+- Where the Hell Is Springfield??: The adventures of Pafman takes place in Logroño, a megacity only similar to its real-life counterpant in the name, that has a jungle, a beach, a Statue of Liberty and whatever thing you could name.